Exclusive - U.S., China to discuss repatriation of Chinese fugitives

-LOS ANGELES Senior U.S. officials will meet their Chinese counterparts in August to discuss the possibility of repatriating Chinese officials who have fled to America with billions of dollars of allegedly stolen government assets, a U.S. official said.
+LOS ANGELES Senior U.S. officials will meet in August with their Chinese counterparts to discuss the possibility of repatriating Chinese officials who have fled to America with billions of dollars of allegedly stolen government assets, according to a State Department official.

-The issue is a thorny one, as no extradition treaty exists between the United States and China.

 Western governments have long been reluctant to hand over suspects because of a lack of transparency and due process in China’s judicial system.
 International human rights groups say torture is used as a tool for extracting confessions in Chinese interrogations.
 Government officials convicted of corruption have been sentenced to death.